On General Principal Symmetric Ideals: Maximal -generated submodules of and Kostka numbers

-As mentioned before, the simple $KS_n$-modules are in bijective correspondence with partitions of $n$.
-Indeed, the Specht modules are the simple $KS_n$-modules when char$(K)=0$ or char$(K)>n$ \cite[Theorem 11.5]{James}.
-Since we are assuming that char$(K)=0$ or char$(K)>n$ throughout this paper, the Specht modules are always a complete list of the simple $KS_n$-modules for us.
-Thus, we can write $M^\mu$ as a direct sum of copies of Specht modules.
+The Specht modules are the simple $k\S_n$-modules when char$(k)=0$ or char$(k)>n$ \cite[Theorem 11.5]{James}.
+Since we are assuming that char$(k)=0$ or char$(k)>n$ throughout this paper, the Specht modules are always a complete list of the simple $k\S_n$-modules for us.
+Thus, we can write $M^\mu$ as a direct sum of copies of Specht modules:

-The multiplicities $K_{\lambda,\mu}$ are called {\bf Kostka numbers}.
-Before we consider the Kostka numbers in more detail, we motivate their study by using them to describe the $KS_n$-module structure of $R_d$.